This is how they celebrate new years in Japan. Note a distinct lack of fireworks – but quite a lot of balloons!

 Wow, that looked like a really amazing way to ring in 2011.

-Alouise´s last [type] – Trains
+Alouise´s latest blogpost – Trains

 Yeah it was sweet, very different to most other countries.
 In Japan New years is family time where they give their thanks for the year and wishes for the upcoming year.
 Whereas Christmas is the opposite and they typically go out drinking.